-VCF files containing genotyping and indel information can be visualized in the Detail View in conjunction with segment data.
+VCF files containing genotyping, copy number and structural variants can be visualized in the Detail View in conjunction with CHP file data.

 VCF files are a flexible format, therefore you must use the following guidelines when formatting VCF files for use in ChAS.